Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Related: Best Vacuum Cleaner for Carpets
+Related: Best vacuum cleaner for carpets

-So, what does this mean in real world terms when it comes to cleaning your entire home?
+So, what does this mean in real-world terms when it comes to cleaning your entire home?
 Each favors a different description: iRobot talks about Roomba vacuums cleaning “entire levels” of a house or the ability to tackle “multi-room” environments.
 Neato is more specific: models can handle between 1,800 and 5,000 square feet in one “cycle”, which is 3 cleaning runs that include two battery recharge breaks.
 We like this idea of cycles because it makes performance easier to measure, but ultimately there are surprisingly few differences here, except that more Neato models have that handy lithium-ion battery.
 In short, both robovacs are capable of vacuuming floors in multiple cycles by charging in between and restarting where they left off.

 Roombas, meanwhile, may not have as much direct suction power, but they are more versatile.
 There are mopping versions for cleaning tougher stains, outside versions for bigger messes, side brush attachments for wall cleaning, and the latest models have a very useful carpet boost that automatically switches to a carpet mode with, as iRobot claims, 10x more cleaning power.
-If you have several different kinds of floors or lots of carpet, Roombas make more sense.
-If you want a more thorough cleaning for your non-carpeted floors, then Botvacs may be more useful.
+If you have several different kinds of floors or lots of carpets, Roombas make more sense.
+If you want more thorough cleaning for your non-carpeted floors, then Botvacs may be more useful.

 Both brands have options for high-efficiency filters to remove extra dust and allergens, which vary in power based on the model.
-High-end models are very good at this, all you’ll need to buy frequent filter replacements no matter which you choose.
+High-end models are very good at this, all you’ll need is to buy frequent filter replacements no matter which you choose.

-Both models offer a lot of smart features for their vacuums, but ultimately Neato has a slight edge here with a couple features that iRobot doesn’t include on its Roombas…although the difference may not matter much to you personally.
-We took a look at the Neato Connected vs. the Roomba 980, the highest tech models with the most advanced features.
+Both models offer a lot of smart features for their vacuums, but ultimately Neato has a slight edge here with a couple of features that iRobot doesn’t include on its Roombas…although the difference may not matter much to you personally.
+We took a look at the Neato Connected vs. the Roomba 980, the highest tech model with the most advanced features.

 First, both apps connect to the automatic vacuums through a Wi-Fi network.
 They both allow you to set schedules, remotely activate cleaning tasks, pause tasks, and take a look at notifications and status updates, all from your phone.
 Both brands let you know when you should replace filters or empty the bin.